migarciaduran/FaithFundamentals/Markdown/FoF_Lessons/FoF_L03.md

 Q. What standards do men normally set?

-... one that makes them O.K. in God's eyes.

 **b.
 Unbelievers: Will be judged** - Hebrews 9:27

 *"And inasmuch as it is appointed for men to die once and after this comes **judgment**,"*

-Q. According to this verse, what will man face after death? ... judgement
+Q. According to this verse, what will man face after death? judgement

 Q. How about believers? ... no, verse below